Relating random matrix map enumeration to a universal symbol calculus for recurrence operators in terms of Bessel-Appell polynomials: Statement of Results

 where $\xi_c = x^{j/2 - 1}t_c$ is the common radius of convergence for the Taylor-Maclaurin series of all the $E_g$.
 The coefficient $c_g$ contains the information related to the limit $\xi \to \xi_c$ and is determined by a recursion of the form

 The explicit valence dependence here is contained only in the coefficients $C_k$ (see (\ref{p872})) and $z_{0,c}$ is the value of the generating function $z_0$ (where $f_0 = x z_0$) at $\xi = \xi_c$.
 We note that the form of this asymptotics is quite similar to that of the even valence case (see (\ref{eg-asymp})).
 Moreover, the above recurrence mirrors the universal form of the recurrence in the even valence case which calculates the coefficients in an asymptotic expansion of the tritronqu\'ee form of the first Painlev\'e transcendent \cite{CLRM}.
-As described at the end of Appendix \ref{evenvalence} and in section \ref{gmaps}, this further advances, to the odd valence case, the connection between the role that the Painlev\'e hierarchy and its extensions play in relating the double scaling limit of random matrix theory to 2D quantum gravity.
+As described in Appendix \ref{POne}, this further advances, to the odd valence case, the connection between the role that the Painlev\'e hierarchy and its extensions play in relating the double scaling limit of random matrix theory to 2D quantum gravity.